-Our 8-bed Paediatric Unit and its team of staff specialize in providing compassionate care to children from 24 hours of age up to their 18 years experiencing a wide range of disease and illness.
+The staff in our Paediatric Unit at OTMH specialize in providing compassionate care to children, as young as 24 hours old up to 18 years of age, experiencing a wide range of disease and illness.

-Each room has two beds and has pull-out cots allowing one parent to stay with their child overnight.
+Parents and caregivers are encouraged to be with their child during their hospital stay.
 Due to the high incidence of infectious disease in children, patients requiring isolation will either be in a room on their own or will be with another patient with the same infectious disease.

 What to Bring

-Children admitted to the Paediatric floor are encouraged to bring the following items:
+Children admitted to the Paediatric Unit are encouraged to bring the following items:

 - Non-slip shoes or slippers